arvidsson/allegro_framework/README.md

 A small framework written in C for use with the Allegro 5 library.

-See `allegro_framework.h` or the example program for more detailed documentation of the framework.
+See `allegro_framework.h` for more detailed documentation of the framework, and the example below for a quick intro on how to use it.

 Features
 --------